bancaditalia/black-it/paper/paper.md

   have been proposed [@ward2016dynamic; @grazzini2017bayesian; @lamperti2018agent; @platt2021bayesian; @farmer2022black].
 However, they have been tested only in specific scenarios and remain out of reach for most researchers interested in ABM \emph{applications}.

-In this work we address such shortcoming by introducing _Black_-**it**, a calibration kit specifically designed for ABMs[^1].
+In this work we address such shortcoming by introducing _Black_-**it**[^1], a calibration kit specifically designed for ABMs.
 Our goal is to help ABM researchers from different disciplines to conveniently calibrate their models by gathering, within a powerful and easy-to-use tool, several recent advances in the field.
-The software is designed to be easy to extend, so it doubles as a research test-bed for experimenting with new or improved ideas.
+The software is designed to be easy to extend, so it doubles as a research testbed for experimenting with new or improved ideas.

 [^1]:  _Black_-**it** is an acronym for **Bl**ack-box **A**BM **c**alibration **kit** (by the Bank of **It**aly).